React Suspense and Concurrent Features REACT 18+

 breaking changes for existing code.

-5. useTransition for State Transitions
+5. useTransition Hook for Non-blocking State Transitions

 | Feature | Syntax | Description | Use Case |